Panama City, Florida

-Panama City (Note: officially the City of Panama City) is a city in and the county seat of Bay County, Florida, United States.
-Located along U.S. Highway 98 (US 98), it is the largest city between Tallahassee and Pensacola.
-It is the most populous city in Bay County and a principal city of the Panama City–Panama City Beach, Florida Metropolitan Statistical Area, which has a population of approximately 200,534.
-According to the 2020 United States census, the city's population was 32,939 (excluding Panama City Beach), a decrease from 36,484 at the 2010 United States census.
+Panama City (Note: Officially the City of Panama City.) is a city in and the county seat of Bay County, Florida, United States.
+Located along U.S. Route 98, it is the largest city between Tallahassee and Pensacola.
+It is the most populous city in Bay County and a principal city of the Panama City–Panama City Beach, Florida metropolitan statistical area, which has a population around 200,534.
+According to the 2020 United States census, the city's population was 32,939 (excluding Panama City Beach).

 History

 Name

-The development in this once unincorporated part of Northwest Florida was created by combining the settlements and communities of Floriopolis, Harrison, Millville, Park Resort, and St. Andrews.
+The development in this once-unincorporated part of Northwest Florida was created by combining the settlements and communities of Floriopolis, Harrison, Millville, Park Resort, and St. Andrews.
 In 1906, the development was named Panama City and it was first incorporated as Panama City in 1909.
-When Panama City was incorporated, its original city limits were 15th Street (Hwy 98) on the north, Balboa Avenue on the west and Bay Avenue on the east.
+When Panama City was incorporated, its original city limits were 15th Street/U.S. Highway 98 (US 98) on the north, Balboa Avenue on the west, and Bay Avenue on the east.
 According to the Panama City Public Library's A History of Panama City, George Mortimer West hoped to spur real estate development in Bay County during a period of intense popular interest in the construction of the Panama Canal by changing the town's name from Harrison to Panama City, because a straight line between Chicago and the Central American country Panama's national capital intersected the Florida town.
-Additionally, since required meanders around land formations in a seaborne route to the canal added distance when starting at other ports, Panama City was the closest developed port in the US mainland to the Caribbean entrance of the Panama Canal.
+Additionally, since required meanders around land formations in a seaborne route to the canal added distance when starting at other ports, Panama City was the closest developed port in the U.S. mainland to the Caribbean entrance of the Panama Canal.

 Geography

 Panama City is located within the Florida panhandle, and along the Emerald Coast.

-According to the United States Census Bureau, the city limits encompass an area of 91.8 km2, of which 75.8 sqkm is land and 16.0 sqkm, or 17.39%, is water.
+According to the United States Census Bureau, the city limits encompass an area of 91.8 km2, of which 16.0 sqkm, or 17.39%, are covered by water.

 Climate

 Panama City has a humid subtropical climate, with short, mild winters and long, hot and humid summers.
 In January, the average low is 42.6 °F (5.9 °C), and in July the average high is 91.1 °F (32.8 °C).

 Due to its location on the Gulf Coast, the city is susceptible to tropical cyclones.
-Panama City was directly hit by Hurricane Michael on October 10, 2018, which made landfall as a Category 5 hurricane.
+Panama City was hit directly by Hurricane Michael on October 10, 2018, which made landfall as a category 5 hurricane.
 The storm caused catastrophic damage to the city and surrounding communities, with winds of 160 mph (260 km/h) at landfall.
 The city previously suffered significant indirect impacts from Hurricane Ivan (2004) and Hurricane Opal (1995).
-Panama City is also no stranger to tornadoes, having recently been affected by an EF3 tornado on January 9, 2024 and an EF2 tornado on March 18, 2022.
+Panama City also is affected by tornadoes, having recently been hit by an EF3 tornado on January 9, 2024 and an EF2 tornado on March 18, 2022.
 The city rarely sees snow, but in the 2025 Gulf Coast blizzard, up to 6.0 in of snow fell.